YourParalysisDemon/Fragging-Terminal-GTA5_1.9/README.md

 • Note this is an extenal hack you do not need any kind of injector for this exe to function properly.

-• Note you can't use godmode and never wanted at the same time, it will cause a crash.
-To kill god or never wanted loops press F1.
-Use one loop at a time.

 (KeyBinds)
 • F5 for godmode
 • F6 for remove cops